avrgsec/detection-lab/src/content/blog/stepping-into-the-shoes-of-the-attacker.md

 That experience reshaped my understanding of what it means to defend effectively.
 It taught me that true defensive capability isn’t just about memorising patterns — it’s about understanding intent, context, and the mechanics of how attacks actually unfold.

 There's a famous quote: "The best defence is a good offence".
-That slow burn - from seeing logs to understanding live attacker behaviour is what I want to unpack in this post.
+That slow burn - from seeing logs to understanding live attacker behaviour is what I want to unpack in this series.
 Why does offensive knowledge accelerate defensive skill, and how can defenders safely build that perspective for themselves.

 -----
 ### Why Offensive Security isn't an Entry-Level Path